ramalakshmimerugumala/C-Programs/Array programs.md

 ## .WRITE A C PROGRAM TO FIND THE SUM OF ELEMENTS IN AN ARRAY USING A WHILE LOOP?
 program
-## 1️⃣ Program to Find the Sum of Elements in an Array Using `while` Loop
 ```
 #include <stdio.h>
 int main() {